bg-write/chatGPT-cheatsheet/README.md

 ### Installing Dependencies

-Both chatbot examples in this guide are written in Python, so download the latest versions of the following:
+Both chatbot examples in this guide are written in Python, so download the latest version of the following:

 - [Python](https://platform.openai.com/docs/quickstart/build-your-application) (OpenAI's docs have great information on how to get started with Python)
 - [OpenAI](https://platform.openai.com/docs/api-reference/introduction) (and make sure to [create your secret API key](https://platform.openai.com/account/api-keys))
 - [Gradio](https://gradio.app/quickstart/) (the UI library used to locally deploy these chatbot; any UI library is fine, though Gradio is easy to use with OpenAI)
-- [python-dotenv](https://pypi.org/project/python-dotenv/) (to keep my secret key hidden!)
+- [python-dotenv](https://pypi.org/project/python-dotenv/) (to keep the secret key hidden!)

-As of this writing, I'm using the API model version "gpt-3.5-turbo," though this may be updated in a future release.
+As of this writing, this guide is using the API model version "gpt-3.5-turbo," though this may be updated in a future release.

 > _Though this guide focuses on Python, other languages can use OpenAI's API.
 For example, [Fireship](https://www.youtube.com/watch?v=iO1mwxPNP5A) has a great video on using ChatGPT to build a "Hello, World" React app, and [Web Dev Simplified](https://www.youtube.com/watch?v=4qNwoAAfnk4) made a great video reviewing the basics of creating a chatbot with vanilla JavaScript._